 - Use lookalike audiences as soon as possible

 - Don’t get scared and kill your ad too

 - Video or image ads and why?

-Facebook definitely prefers video ads or images.
-Not only this, but they are more engaging and have a higher chance of sticking in your customers mind.
-Of course, image ads can work great as well, but in general I would say video.
+Facebook prefers video ads or images.
+Not only this, but they are more engaging and have a higher chance of sticking in your customer’s mind.
+Of course, image ads can also work great, but video generally works better.

 - Have you tried carousel ads?
 What was your experience?

 I love carousel ads, especially for retargeting products similar to what the customer has already viewed.
 The type of ad I ran got me my first sale on Facebook.

 When is one expected to pause or delete an ad without converting or yielding results?